Azure/AppConfiguration/releaseNotes/JavaScriptProvider.md

 - The label filter in a selector is restricted to a single label.
 An error will be thrown if a label filter contains `*` or `,`.
 This change is to avoid the ambiguity when multiple values are loaded for the same key.
 Key-values with different labels can still be loaded using separate selectors for proper configuration composition. [#22](https://github.com/Azure/AppConfiguration-JavaScriptProvider/pull/22)

 ### Bug Fixes
-- Fixed wrong precedence of selectors after deduplication. [#31](https://github.com/Azure/AppConfiguration-JavaScriptProvider/pull/31)
-- Fixed type mismatch for `ConfigurationSettingId.label` by updating @azure/app-configuration to 1.5.0.
-[Azure/azure-sdk-for-js#27607](https://github.com/Azure/azure-sdk-for-js/issues/27607)
-- Fixed retry logic when host of configuration store cannot be resolved, by updating @azure/core-rest-pipeline to 1.12.2.
-[Azure/azure-sdk-for-js#27037](https://github.com/Azure/azure-sdk-for-js/issues/27037)
+- When multiple selectors are provided, the last one takes precedence.
+If there are selectors with the same key filter and label filter, they are deduplicated.
+This change ensures that the original selector precedence is maintained as provided. [#23](https://github.com/Azure/AppConfiguration-JavaScriptProvider/issues/23)
+- Updated the reference of `@azure/core-rest-pipeline` to `1.12.2`, addressing [Azure/azure-sdk-for-js#27037](https://github.com/Azure/azure-sdk-for-js/issues/27037).
+When it fails resolving the given endpoint, the underlying JavaScript SDK now retries before throwing an error.

 ## 1.0.0-preview.1 - October 24, 2023
 ### Bug fixes
-- Updated the reference of `@azure/identity` to `3.3.2``, addressing [CVE-2023-36415](https://msrc.microsoft.com/update-guide/en-US/vulnerability/CVE-2023-36415)
+- Updated the reference of `@azure/identity` to `3.3.2`, addressing [CVE-2023-36415](https://msrc.microsoft.com/update-guide/en-US/vulnerability/CVE-2023-36415)

 ## 1.0.0-preview - October 11, 2023
 Added support for